syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tooltip/how-to/dynamic-tooltip-content.md

 # Dynamic Tooltip content

-The tooltip content can be changed dynamically using the [AJAX](https://ej2.syncfusion.com/documentation/base/api-ajax.html?lang=typescript) request.
+The tooltip content can be changed dynamically using the Fetch request.

-The AJAX request should be made within the [`beforeRender`](https://ej2.syncfusion.com/documentation/tooltip/api-tooltip.html?lang=typescript#beforerender) event of the tooltip.
+The Fetch request should be made within the [`beforeRender`](https://ej2.syncfusion.com/documentation/tooltip/api-tooltip.html?lang=typescript#beforerender) event of the tooltip.
 On every success, the corresponding retrieved data will be set to the [content](https://ej2.syncfusion.com/documentation/tooltip/api-tooltip.html?lang=typescript#content) property of the tooltip.

 When you hover over the icons, its respective data will be retrieved dynamically and then assigned to the tooltip’s content.